rahulxrattan/AiFinanceManagementApp/README.md

-### AI FINANCE PLATFORM to manage expenses with the power of AI with daily and monthly insights directly to Email
+### AI Expense PLATFORM to manage expenses with the power of AI with daily and monthly insights directly to Email
 ### Make sure to create a `.env` file with following variables -

 ```